anothercookiecrumbles/RealtimeStoryTelling/WikiEdits/README.md

 `python api.py`

+You can then run:
+- http://localhost:5000 to get the distribution details.
+- http://localhost:5000/entropy to get the entropy.
+- http://localhost:5000/probability to get the probabilities across all the wikipedia sites
+- http://localhost:5000/rate to get the average of the deltas across messages

 * And to get alerts:

 `python alert.py | python slack.py`

 Note: To get the Slack integration to work, you'll have to enter your access token and channel – I could've added mine/driven it out of configuration, but then that would involve adding you to a(n) (ephemeral) channel.
 I wasn't sure if that was the right thing to do.

+##Additional Notes/Afterthoughts
+* For a lot of the Wiki sites, doing this project at an individual level would be significantly more interesting over a period of time.
+However, for the purpose of this assignment, I wanted a stream with a lot of data, which can't be guaranteed for the sites that are less frequently updated.
+Hence, the decision to use all sites in the Wikipedia realm.
+One could argue that you could narrow it down to a select twenty, but there's no telling at what point one of the sites will be doing something "interesting" and what that something "interesting" could be.
+* The

 ##References/External Sources:
 - https://github.com/mikedewar/RealTimeStorytelling/tree/master/